Mansalay: Climate

+Demographics

+Mansalay is notable for its indigenous Mangyan population.

 Economy

 Its people relies heavily on fishing and farming to survive and earn a living.
 Because of meager income opportunities, Mansalay has produced a large number of overseas Filipino workers who send remittance back.

 Education

 The Mansalay Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.